erichseamon/seamon_dissertation/README.md

 ## Erich Seamon Dissertation Supplementary Materials.
 "Agricultural Insurance Loss and Relationships to Climate Across the Inland Pacific Northwest Region of the United States" ##

+## University of Idaho, College of Natural Resources

 The included folders contain analysis code, Rmarkdown, and data for reproducibility.

 - /data.
 The data folder contains all data.
 In order to reproduce analyses, the steps are: